Macarthur FC: Formation

 While the Melbourne side was set to start in the 2019–20 season, Macarthur South West Sydney was given 12 months to prepare before their inaugural season in the 2020–21 season.
 It wasn't until April 2019 that the club registered their first potential name, which was initially thought to be "Dharawal Bulls Football Club".
-Two other draft names under the moniker of Dharawal were found, such as Dharawal Football Club or Dharawal FC, linking to the original custodians of their land, the Dharawal.
+Two other draft names under the moniker of Dharawal were found, such as Dharawal Football Club or Dharawal, linking to the original custodians of their land, the Dharawal.
 In spite of this, the club announced on 15 May 2019 in a function at Campbelltown Catholic Club, revealing the official name to be "Macarthur FC", with its official colours to be black, gold and white, a notion to the diverse cultures of the area, and their logo to signify a bull in its centre, a sign of the club's physical power.
 Macarthur also announced their home ground to be Campbelltown Sports Stadium and its training headquarters to be based at a new Centre of Excellence, which was under construction at the time.
 The facilities at the University of Western Sydney in Campbelltown were instead used temporarily as the training headquarters.
-On the same day as their unveiling, Ante Milicic was announced as the inaugural head coach of Macarthur FC and was set to start in the club's first season.
+On the same day as their unveiling, Ante Milicic was announced as the inaugural head coach of Macarthur and was set to start in the club's first season.
 A week prior, Milicic signed an extension with the Matildas for the Summer Olympic in Tokyo.
 He was also rumoured to have rejected the contract by Macarthur due to this.